Kumaresh1/age-of-war/readme.md

 The `Soldier` class follows SRP as it is responsible for representing a soldier, maintaining its type and count, and handling battle outcome strategies.

-#### Open/Closed Principle (OCP)

-The code demonstrates a level of openness to extension by employing the `AdvantageConfig` class to manage advantages for different soldier types.
-New soldier types can be easily added without modifying existing code.

 #### Liskov Substitution Principle (LSP)